 5. Machine translation

 If you use machine translation, you should edit your original document down to simpler sentences and words in advance.
-This will increase the chances that your output will be usable.
+Doing so will increase the chances that your output will be usable and contribute to effective communications.
 Still, you must never take an important English business letter, shoot it through MT, and then send it off.
 The potential for errors and misunderstandings (or even complete nonsense) is high.